CERT-Polska/mquery/README.md

 ```
 git clone --recurse-submodules https://github.com/CERT-Polska/mquery.git
 cd mquery
-# Copy your malware samples to ./samples directory in the cloned repository
+# now set SAMPLES_DIR to a directory with your files, and INDEX_DIR to
+# empty directory for database files to live in.
+By default database will
+# expect files in ./samples directory, and keep index in ./index.
+vim .env
 docker-compose up --scale daemon=3  # building the images will take a while
 ```